SepulchralVerdigris/path2victory/Base Game.md

 # Spells

-Spells are discrete magical effects.

 Every creature that can cast spells is described as a caster of a particular tradition and rank.

 The traditions are occult, arcane, divine and primal.
-These determine which spells the caster can learn, but have no other effect in game.
+These determine which spells the caster can learn.

-A caster’s rank describes how powerful the spells they cast are, and what the maximum rank of spell they can cast is.
-For example, a Caster Rank 7 can cast spells of up to rank 7.
+A caster’s rank describes how powerful the spells they cast are, and the maximum rank of spell they can cast.
+A Caster Rank 7 can cast rank 7 and below spells.

 ## Interpreting spells

-Spells are described as actions, with a particular action point cost.
+Spells are magical actions.
+Like other actions, casting spells costs AP or a reaction.
 If multiple actions are described in the one spell, only one of them can be taken.
 For example, the *heal* spell reads

-● Melee: Heal 5 damage.
+● Melee: 5 void damage (Fortitude half).
- *Heighten:* Heal +5 damage per rank.
-●● Ranged 6: Heal 10 damage.
+●● Ranged 6: 5 void damage (Fortitude half).
-*Heighten:* Heal +10 damage per rank.

-That means that the caster can cast the spell by either spending 1 action point or 2.
-If they spend one action point, they heal 5 damage at melee range (usually, adjacent squares only).
-If they spend two action points, they can heal 10 damage at a range of 6 squares.
-A caster of higher rank can heal more damage (as described below).
+●●● Burst 4: 5 void damage (Fortitude half).
+*Heighten (+1; any of the three options):* +5 damage.

+The caster can get one of three effects, depending on how many AP they spend.
+“Heighten” means a caster of higher rank heals more damage.

 If a spell is listed as a strike, then the caster makes a Fight roll and compares it to the target’s Armor.
 Only if the attack hits does the spell’s effect take place.
 Otherwise, a spell’s effect is automatic (though the target may avoid the effect, for example by making a saving throw that negates it).